The Best Rotating Car Seats of 2025

 - Bulky harness pads

-If you don’t catch a sale, many rotating car seats will cost upwards of about $400.
-The Chili Spin from Joie (a newcomer to the US market but a mainstay across the pond) comes in at under $300 but with the features and functionality of a much pricier seat.
+If you don’t catch a sale, many rotating car seats cost at least $400 and up.
+The Chili Spin SI from Joie (a newcomer brand to the US market but a mainstay across the pond) comes in at a more affordable price point but with the features and functionality of a pricier seat.

 The Chili Spin is an impressive seat, but even more so when you consider the price point.
 Installation takes under a minute (I’ve done it at least ten times now and it’s always fast) and is really secure thanks to the lock-off panel.
 The rotation activators are large and easy to reach.
 It’s fairly compact front-to-back, with good recline options, so it fits well in most vehicles.
-And there’s an anti-rebound bar built into the base and side-impact protection.
+And there’s an anti-rebound panel built into the base along with side-impact protection.

 The one downside of this seat is that you'll need to uninstall and reinstall it when you make the switch from rear- to forward-facing.
+(You don't attach the tether strap when installing the seat rear-facing, but it's required in forward-facing mode.)
 Since installation is quick and easy, it’s not a big deal, but it is something to note so you don’t forget about it when the time comes.
-I also found the shoulder pads on the harness to be stiff and oversized.
-The good news is they’re optional once your baby hits 22 pounds and must be removed when you’re using the seat with a child who’s between 40 and 65 pounds.
+I also find the shoulder pads on the harness to be stiff and oversized; however, the good news is that they're optional on this seat and can be added and removed as needed.

 Additional Specs